flathub-infra/documentation/docs/02-for-app-authors/10-verification.md

 For GNOME and KDE apps, additional checks may be performed to ensure the account is authorized to perform verification for that app.

 [^1]: Apps already on Flathub with a `com.github.` or `com.gitlab.` app ID prefix may be verified, but **no new apps with these prefixes will be verified**; instead, apps should use `io.github.` or `io.gitlab.` to distinguish them from official apps from GitHub or GitLab.
-Official apps from GtHub and GitLab may request manual verification by contacting [the Flathub admins](mailto:flathub@lists.freedesktop.org).
+Official apps from GitHub and GitLab may request manual verification by contacting [the Flathub admins](mailto:flathub@lists.freedesktop.org).

 ## I'm publishing an app on Flathub.
 How do I get it verified?